CjS77/tari_payment_server/SHOPIFY_INTEGRATION.md

 1. From your store's admin, go to `Settings` -> `Apps and sales channels`.
 2. Click on `Develop apps`.
 3. Click on `Create app`.
 4. Fill in the details of your app.
-Give the title `Tari integration`.
+Give the app the title `Tari integration`, or whatever suits your fancy.
 5. Select `Storefront API` and enable the following permissions:
    * Checkouts: `unauthenticated_write_checkouts`, `unauthenticated_read_checkouts`
    * Products: `unauthenticated_read_product_listings`, `unauthenticated_read_product_inventory`